MJoergen/bcomp/log.md

 on the screen.
 I intend to start a new project, building a modular computer with an architecture more simular to regular 8-bit CPU's (e.g. Z80 and/or 6502).

+Phew.
+A major re-organization, collecting all the CPU-related stuff into a single module.
+This hierarchical division is very helpful and closely resembles normal CPU architecture.

+Currently, the design now uses 22% of the available logic, and can run up to 140 MHz.
+The total build time on my (slow) desktop PC is around 2 minutes.
+So the VGA display has only used about 3% of the available logic.